-We are passionate about sharing the qualities of mobile making with other people.
-Balance is omnipresent in all of our lives and I find that both children and adults are fascinated to think about this.
-Finding a tiny point of balance is something we all do all the time in various ways, and articulating it within the frame of a workshop using a balance is, we think, very useful.
+We like to share the process of mobile making with other people.
+Balance, – and loss of balance,- is part of all of our lives and we find that both children and adults become fascinated to explore this.
+Finding a tiny point of balance is something we all do all the time in various ways, and articulating it within the framework of an art workshop is fun and thought-provoking.

-I have carried out workshops with a wide range of participants, from school groups alongside larger scale commissions, family and children’s refugee and asylum seeker workshops (example and example), and the Skipton Women’s Refugee Group.
+Juliet leads on the workshops and has carried them out with a wide range of participants, from school groups alongside larger scale commissions, to family and children’s refugee and asylum seeker groups and community cafes.

 - All Saints Primary School, Ilkley

 - Bevan Healthcare, Bradford

 This was a family workshop at Bevan Healthcare in Bradford.
 We made meteor style mobiles and installed all the finished works in the waiting room of the GPs as an installation called ‘Meteor Shower’.

 Please see a short film of the workshop made by Clare Dearnaley who is creating a series of short films about making: